vs-ude/fyr-www/content/intro/lang.md

 var p Person = {name: "Joe"}
 ```

-the field `gender` is not explicitly initialized and therefore defaults go `"male"`, because the symbol `"male"` is the first type option on `Gender`.
+the field `gender` is not explicitly initialized and therefore defaults to `"male"`, because the symbol type `"male"` is the first type option on `Gender` and `"male"` is the default value of this symbol type.

 ### Struct Type